TOLEDO, Ohio — For a lot of us, fall begins as soon as the calendar hits Sept. 1. - which means Halloween is right around the corner.

 Tiffin is planning to hold trick or treating as originally scheduled on Oct.
-25 from 6-8 p.m.
+25 from 6 to 8 p.m.
 Mayor Aaron Montz said "residents should evaluate their own household and make the decision they feel most comfortable with in regards to participation."

 VILLAGE OF WALBRIDGE

-The Village of Walbridge Trick-or-Treating is on with a time difference this year.
+The village of Walbridge Trick-or-Treating is on with a time difference this year.
 The Village Council and Administration has planned for trick-or-treating to take place on Saturday, Oct.
-31 from 3-5 p.m.
+31 from 3 to 5 p.m.

 Leaders with the Village Council and Administration believe that daytime hours will promote greater social distancing efforts, safety, and hopefully will encourage more households to pass-out candy this year.

 The village of Rocky Ridge will hold trick or treat on Oct.
-29 from 6-7:30 p.m.
+29 from 6 to 7:30 p.m.